RolandSall/RolandSall/README.md

 **Personal Information:**

 - 🌱  I’m currently in the process of Understanding and Implementing Microservices/DDD solutions
-- 📖  Next Language To Learn: RUST
+- 📖  Language That Am Currently Learning: RUST
 - 📫  How to reach me: roland.salloum00@outlook.com

 ***